EMCampbell01/Multi-Agent-System-Framework/README.md

 - Agents
 - Items

-(Agents and Items are collectivley reffered to as *'entities'*)
+(Agents and Items are collectively reffered to as *'entities'*)

 # Environment

 **Environment**

-The environment is a object which represents an environment, and data that agents exist within and interact with.
+The environment is an object which represents an environment, and data that agents exist within and interact with.

 # Agents